 Painkiller abuse can have a devastating effect on both the individual and his or her family.
 Because abuse is not restricted to a person's gender, age, nationality or background, it can occur anytime to anyone, wreaking havoc and destruction along the way.
 Painkillers are perhaps one of the most abused drugs on the market, due to their easy access and availability.
-These substances are fairly inexpensive to buy and come readily available in tablet, powder, liquid and suppository form.
+These substances are fairly inexpensive to buy and come readily available like other medications in tablet, powder, liquid and suppository form.

 Most Commonly Abused Painkillers

 Some of the most widely abused painkillers in the country today are those derived from the opium drug or its synthetic derivative.
 These include Morphine, Hydrocodone, Codeine, Oxycodone and Fentanyl, just to name a few.
 These painkillers can be found in many common over the counter medicines sold in local supermarkets and pharmacies.
 The fact that they are fairly cheap to buy and so easily available makes them easy to abuse.

 Opium has a long history of medical use as a painkiller.
 Because of its addictive properties and abuse, the substance was gradually phased out of many modern medicines, being replaced by synthetic versions of the same.
 Whether a painkiller contains natural opium or a man-made opium substitute, abuse of these drugs continues to pose a great threat.
 Each year thousands of people suffer permanent brain and body damage due to painkiller abuse.
 These substances are also responsible for a number of untimely deaths.